Egida/Pitraix/README.md

 - Auto disable backup like Volume Shadow Copy, OneDrive and Windows Backup

-- Auto spreading to USBS, modified version of EternalBlue, and bunch other 1-days (work in progress)
+- Auto spreading to USBs, modified version of EternalBlue, and bunch other 1-days (work in progress)

+- Auto privilege escalate on Windows and Linux!

+- Can hide from ALL system monitoring tools on Linux! (uses LD_PRELOAD)

 - Ability to hijack crypto addresses in clipboard